curl/curl/docs/INTERNALS.md

-  The idea is that the struct can have a set of own versions of caches and pools and then by providing this struct in the `CURLOPT_SHARE` option, those specific Curl_easys will use the caches/pools that this share handle holds.
+  The idea is that the struct can have a set of own versions of caches and pools and then by providing this struct in the `CURLOPT_SHARE` option, those specific `Curl_easy`s will use the caches/pools that this share handle holds.

-  Then individual Curl_easy structs can be made to share specific things that they otherwise wouldn't, such as cookies.
+  Then individual `Curl_easy` structs can be made to share specific things that they otherwise wouldn't, such as cookies.

   The `Curl_share` struct can currently hold cookies, DNS cache and the SSL